Xun-Yang/Causal_Video_Moment_Retrieval/README.md

 ## Support
-Please feel free to contact me: hfutyangxun@gmail.com if you need my help.
+Please feel free to contact me: hfutyangxun@gmail.com if you need any help.

 ## Acknowledgements
 Please remember to cite our paper if you use our codes or features: